dkirkby/bossdata/bin/scripts.rst

 You will sometimes want to see data that would normally be masked as invalid.
 To include pixels with a particular `mask bit <http://www.sdss3.org/dr10/algorithms/bitmask_sppixmask.php>`_ set, use the ``--allow-mask`` option, e.g.::

-    bossplot --allow-mask BRIGHTSKY|SCATTEREDLIGHT
+    bossplot --allow-mask 'BRIGHTSKY|SCATTEREDLIGHT'

+Note that multiple flags can be combined using the logical-or symbol ``|``, but this requires quoting as shown above.
 To show all data, including any invalid pixels, use the ``--show-invalid`` option.

 The ``bossplot`` command will automatically download the appropriate data file if necessary.
 This is 'conservative':  if an existing local file can be used to satisfy a request, no new files will be downloaded.